 What is a thank you page?

-Thank you pages are not exclusive to sales.
+One example of a thank you page is the purchase confirmation page, where customers are directed right after their purchase is successful.
+But thank you pages are not exclusive to sales.
 Rather, they could pop up after other specific actions, like when someone signs up for your newsletter, your email list, a PDF download, or after a variety of other lead magnets.
 Don’t worry, you’ll see a few thank you page examples later on that showcase these types of conversions.

 Now that we’re in the same headspace, let’s discuss why you should optimize this page.